Agent Configuration

 refresh_interval = 2

-[agent.opencode]This provides a dashboard of all coding agent instances across your tmux sessions without any MR tracking.
+[agent.claude_code]This provides a dashboard of all coding agent instances across your tmux sessions without any MR tracking.
+You can enable one or both agents.

 Adding custom agents